ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 capabilities defined here and they MUST implement the default behaviors defined here when those capabilities are not explicitly used.

+It is not in scope for this specification to define how an event stream consumer might handle persistence and failover of initial stream offsets that the consumer wants to track across multiple interactions with the event stream log.
+Once an AMQP link is established with an initial offset, the event log node's AMQP link terminus will keep track of the consumer offsets and delivery state while the link is active.
+Each message delivered to a consumer carries a delivery annotation (`event-streams-offset`) that the consumer can hold on to and use as the initial offset for a new link when it wants to resume suspended processing.

 ## 1.1 IPR Policy
 This specification is provided under the [RF on RAND](https://www.oasis-open.org/policies-guidelines/ipr#RF-on-RAND-Mode) Mode